 They come with some heavy tradeoffs which I'm willing to accept.

-You may not perform "machine learning" or "analysis" on my data, even locally.
+- You may not perform "machine learning" or "analysis" on my data, even locally.
 All data that you display must have an obvious source, and all conclusions must have obvious reasoning.
+The alternative is not only useless, it's creepy.